Connect with us

 ANTIPOLO — Dalph Panopio did not expect Gilas Pilipinas to come knocking on his door six years after donning the national colors in the youth level.

-But the Blackwater rookie is nonetheless grateful for the opportunity to do so again after being one of the pieces that completed the 12-man team bound for the 33rd Southeast Asian Games in Thailand, which commences next week.
+But the Blackwater rookie is nonetheless grateful for the opportunity to do so again after he became one of the pieces that completed the 12-man team bound for the 33rd Southeast Asian Games in Thailand, which commences next week.

 “Now I’m having double practices, but I really don’t mind because it really matters to me,” he added.